torstenboettjer/sandbox/README.md

 * **[Devenv](https://devenv.sh/)**: Configuration tool to define development environment declaratively by toggling basic options for nix and process-compose.
 * **[Direnv](https://direnv.net/)**: Shell extension to load and unload devenv environments automatically moving in and out of a directory.

-## Foundation
+## Getting Started

-Desktop systems like [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux) let developers to run a Linux environment without without installing a second operating system.
-For MacOS there is a [community project](https://github.com/LnL7/nix-darwin).
-For a development environment the avialable disk size should be at least *80GB*, after that the Nix package manager can be installed.
+Setting up a sandbox engineers need access to a git repository and a Linux VM or container.
+The typical desktop systems like [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux) let developers to run a Linux environment without installing a second operating system.
+MacOS can use the Nix package manager directly and refer to  [nix-darwin](https://github.com/LnL7/nix-darwin) community project.
+The default recommendation for a new development environment is an avialable disk size of *80 to 120GB*, however, the size really varies from use case to use case.
+The package mananger is installed via command line interface.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes
 ```

-The package manager enables functional deployments and provides features like reproducibility, isolation, and atomic upgrades.
+Nix enables functional deployments and provides features like reproducibility, isolation, and atomic upgrades.
 Key features is ensuring a consitent package deployments through precise specification of dependencies and build instructions.
-To activate the package manager, reference is added to the shell configuration, after the installation, the session requires a restart.
+To activate the package manager, a reference is added to the shell configuration (e.g. ~/.bashrc), hence after the installation, the shell session requires a restart.

 ```sh
 exec bash && source ./.bashrc